ttymck/pyalgotrade/doc/bitstamp_example.rst

 The key things to highlight are:

- 1. We're using :class:`pyalgotrade.strategy.BaseStrategy` instead of :class:`pyalgotrade.strategy.BacktestingStrategy`
+ 1. We're using :class:`quantworks.strategy.BaseStrategy` instead of :class:`quantworks.strategy.BacktestingStrategy`
     as the base class.
 This is not a backtest.
  2. Trade events get notified via the call to **onBars**.
 No need to manually subscribe.
- 3. Order book update events are handled by manually subscribing to :class:`pyalgotrade.bitstamp.barfeed.LiveTradeFeed.getOrderBookUpdateEvent`.
+ 3. Order book update events are handled by manually subscribing to :class:`quantworks.bitstamp.barfeed.LiveTradeFeed.getOrderBookUpdateEvent`.
     This is needed to stay up to date with latest bid and ask prices.

 .. literalinclude:: ../samples/tutorial_bitstamp_1.py